 Challenges from birth

 Max was born with a congenital heart defect known as an atrial septal defect – a hole in the upper chamber of his heart.
 An ASD is the second most common congenital heart defect and accounts for 10-15% of all congenital heart defects.
 In many cases, because the condition causes no symptoms during infancy and childhood, it can go undetected.
 An ASD can occur in a healthy heart or can be associated with other heart defects.
 In Max’s case, a second congenital heart condition — left ventricular non-compaction cardiomyopathy — would make his situation more complex.

-The Rockford, Michigan, family sought the care of Grand Rapids pediatric cardiologist Ronald Grifka, M.D., who recommended surgery to repair the hole in Max’s heart once he was a few years older.
+The Rockford, Michigan, family sought the care of University of Michigan Health-West pediatric cardiologist Ronald Grifka, M.D., who recommended surgery to repair the hole in Max’s heart once he was a few years older.

 Because of Max’s two heart conditions, Grifka recommended surgery be performed at University of Michigan Health C.S.
 Mott Children’s Hospital, where a pediatric cardiothoracic intensive care unit was available in case of any complications.

 “By having cardiac surgery at Mott for closure of his atrial septal defect, Max would have all the additional specialists and resources needed to care for issues that might develop related to left ventricular non-compaction, including arrhythmia, heart failure and stroke,” said Grifka.
 “As much as we strive to prevent any of these issues from developing after surgery, they can happen.”

 A successful surgery